Quercetin w/ Bromelain & Rutin: Natural Immune Boosters

 Quercetin with Bromelain

 Quercetin is a bioflavonoid that is found in many vegetables and fruits.
-It is used as a dietary supplement and it is claimed to have several potential health benefits linked to its antioxidant, anti-inflammatory and antiviral properties.
+It is used as a dietary supplement and it is claimed to have several potential health benefits linked to its antioxidant and anti-inflammatory properties.

 Early studies show that quercetin enhances immune function in cells and animals, although human studies are still lacking and more research is needed to fully establish its mechanism of action and efficacy as an immune booster in humans.